✔ An air source heat pump can save you £2,827 over its lifetime

 It may be possible to circumvent the 42dB limit by applying for special planning permission, but it shouldn’t be necessary, as heat pumps have long been built with this 2012 regulation in mind.

-Air source heat pumps are absolutely worth the investment, especially with the introduction of the Clean Heat Grant from April 2022.
+Air source heat pumps are absolutely worth the investment, especially with the introduction of the Boiler Upgrade Scheme from April 2022.

-The prospect of saving nearly £5,000 over the next 20 years – not to mention at least 2.5 tonnes of CO2 per year – would be attractive on its own.
+The prospect of saving more than £2,800 over the next 20 years – not to mention at least 2.5 tonnes of CO2 per year – would be attractive on its own.

 It’s even more appealing when you consider this grant and the upcoming ban on gas boilers in new homes will likely be followed with further restrictions to ensure the UK reaches net-zero carbon emissions by 2050.

-A total gas heating ban seems inevitable by 2040, so you may as well take advantage of government schemes to ease your transition to a greener, cheaper heating system.
+A total ban on new gas boilers seems inevitable by 2035, so you may as well take advantage of government schemes to ease your transition to a greener, cheaper heating system.